DarioI/ARES/README.md

 ##Roadmap
+- Add Simplify pre-processing to remove encryption and eliminate dead-code in app
 - Project management: save progress on an apk sample and make it possible to resume analysis
 - Instrument APKs
 - Sign instrumented APKs